-The RADEONTM family of graphic accelerators delivers ground breaking 3D graphics performance.
+The RADEONTM 9000 family of graphic accelerators delivers ground breaking 3D graphics performance.

-- Designed and built by ATI Technologies Inc. - Powered by the RADEON Graphics Processing Unit (GPU). - Awesome 3D gaming performance. - Support for OpenGL® applications. - Support for Direct 3D[®] applications. - High resolution in 3D up to 2048x1536. - Best performance for today's and tomorrow's applications. - Supports TV-out to connect your PC to your TV or VCR
+- Designed and built by ATI Technologies Inc. - Powered by the RADEONTM 9000 family of Graphics Processing Units (GPU). - Awesome 3D gaming performance. - Support for OpenGL $^{\textcircled{R}}$ applications. - Support for Direct 3D® applications. - High resolution in 3D up to 2048x1536. - Best performance for today's and tomorrow's applications. - Supports TV-out to connect your PC to your TV or VCR